dotlang/language/doc/RFE.md

 you don't have to. you can use generic functions. but if you have a specific function that for example reads shapes from file, then yes you have to modify that function and if it returns a `Shape` then you have to modify it.

-? - The fact that I cannot edit a union type later, is a bit counter intuitive. if contracts are like interfaces, I can implement them for any type I want.
+Y - The fact that I cannot edit a union type later, is a bit counter intuitive. if contracts are like interfaces, I can implement them for any type I want.
 So no need for union type. but, what about the code that reads shapes from a file or database or network?
 I can make that code polymorphic too: